 In summary, growth and value are two different types of investors that can be used to select stocks.
 Value investors look for stocks that they believe are undervalued (market-valued stocks), while growth investors look for stocks that they believe deliver above-average returns (growth stocks).

-Growth stocks are companies that, regardless of their future potential, can outperform the overall market over time.
+Regardless of their future potential, growth stocks are companies that can outperform the overall market over time.
 Growth stocks are associated with high-quality, successful companies expected to grow relative to the market at above-average rates.
 As defined above, growth stocks represent companies that have delivered above-average earnings growth in recent years and can continue to deliver higher earnings growth.
 However, there is no guarantee of this.

 Value and growth relate to two categories of stocks and investment styles based on their differences.
 Key takeaways Value and growth investments are two types of stock selection.

 Value shares are listed companies that trade at a low valuation relative to their earnings and long-term growth potential.
-Value stocks have a low price-to-earnings ratio and solid fundamentals, making them ripe for selection when investors see such huge stimulus spending and inflation is imminent.
+Value stocks have a low price-to-earnings ratio and solid fundamentals, making them ripe for selection when investors see massive stimulus spending and inflation imminent.
 Investors prefer value over growth and cyclical or defensive stocks when betting on a return from inflation.

 Value shares are shares of companies that are considered undervalued based on their share price concerning indicators such as profit, turnover and book value and have shown below-average growth in recent years.
-Many value investors believe that most value stocks were created when investors overreacted to the company’s recent problems such as disappointing earnings, negative publicity or legal problems that cast doubt on a company’s long-term prospects.
+Many value investors believe that most value stocks were created when investors overreacted to the company’s current problems, such as disappointing earnings, negative publicity or legal issues that cast doubt on a company’s long-term prospects.
 Sometimes growth stocks are seen as too expensive or overvalued, and investors prefer stocks that the market sees as undervalued.

 The truth is a little more complicated because stocks have both value and growth.
 Therefore, the decision to invest in growth or value stocks should be left to individual investors “preferences, personal risk tolerance, investment objectives, and time horizon.
 Instead, you should assess the question of which investment strategy is better for growth versus value in the context of each investor’s time horizon and the level of volatility and risk that an investor can tolerate.